abedelkarim6/Advanced-Python-Course/Projects/01_Chatbot/readme.md

 ### Your Mission:

-Design this chatbot as a friendly and knowledgeable guide for anyone interested in mastering Advanced Python.
+- Design this chatbot as a friendly and knowledgeable guide for anyone interested in mastering Advanced Python.
 The chatbot’s answers should be accurate, clear, and encourage learners to explore deeper concepts confidently.

+- You should be using dictionaries, lists and functions.
+Also you should include try/except to ensure clean structured code.